 This case study was originally published by the Ministry of Health, Ethiopia in the Special Bulletin for the 23rd Annual Review Meeting of the Health Sector.
-Written by Melaku Yilma, Wondesen Nigatu, and Israel Ataro of the Directorate of Health Extension Program and Primary Health Care, Ministry of Health and Abraham Zerihun of Last Mile Health.
+Written by Temesgen Ayehu and Abraham Zerihun of Last Mile Health with Melaku Yilma, Wondesen Nigatu, and Israel Ataro of the Directorate of Health Extension Program and Primary Health Care, Ministry of Health.

 The Health Extension Program (HEP) was designed as a community health program delivered by a team of two Health Extension Workers (HEWs) to serve in community health posts with a catchment area population of 5,000 people.
 The goal of the program is to increase geographic access to primary health care services and address the high burden of preventable diseases.
 HEWs provide preventive, promotive, and curative health services at their health post, house to house, and outreach (1).

 To improve the knowledge, skills, and attitude of HEWs, 15-30 days of in-service Integrated Refresher Training (IRT) is provided to HEWs once every two years at the district level for each of the following six modules: 1) reproductive, maternal, newborn, and child health; 2) hygiene and sanitation; 3) non- communicable diseases; 4) communicable diseases; 5) social behavior change communication; and 6) first aid/emergency (2).